How to choose stainless steel seamless pipe and welded pipe?

-How to choose seamless stainless steel pipes and welded pipes Seamless steel pipes are much higher than welded pipes in terms of corrosion resistance, pressure resistance and high temperature resistance.
+How to choose seamless stainless steel pipes and welded pipes steel pipes are much higher than welded pipes in terms of corrosion resistance, pressure resistance and high temperature resistance.
 With the improvement of welded pipe manufacturing technology, its mechanical properties and mechanical properties are gradually approaching seamless pipes.
 The production process of seamless pipes is relatively complicated, and its price is more expensive than welded pipes.
 According to the characteristics and differences of stainless steel seamless pipes and welded pipes, reasonable selection should be made in the application to achieve economic, beautiful and reliable effects:

 1. When used as decorative pipes, product pipes, and support pipes, good surface effects are generally required, and stainless steel welded pipes are generally used;